 In Minnesota the past few weeks, it’s taken some doing to find sunshine.
 Under the golden arches of Wayzata McDonald’s, finding sunshine is an art.

-“I love Art, Art's awesome.
+“I love Art; Art's awesome.
 Yay, Art!”
 Amy Little says as she approaches Art Mason’s drive-thru window.

-Amy is about get a non-caffeinated bump.
+Amy is about to get a non-caffeinated bump.

 “Good morning,” Art says with a broad smile as he slides open the drive-thru pay window to greet Amy.
 Two laughs follow close behind – one from Art and another from Amy.
 The sequence is not uncommon.
 Art’s laughter is contagious.

 “He is just the sweetest, sweetest guy,” Melissa Wildermuth, another of Art’s customers, says.
 “So happy, so happy, like every day’s a great new day for him.”

 If McDonald’s had a Burger King, Art Mason might well be wearing the crown.